 A “good” lunch food is often defined by its ease of handling.
 That’s why sandwiches (and pizza slices) make popular midday meals.
-This recipe is every bit as easy to manage as a sandwich, and far more delicious than some cold meat stuffed between two slices of bread.
-Portabella mushrooms provide iron, magnesium, and zinc.
-Two slices of tomato and a few sweet potato chips could provide more than half the recommended intake of vitamin A — people 14 years old and older need an average of 700 to 900 micrograms a day.
+This recipe is every bit as easy to manage as a sandwich, and far more delicious than some cold meat stuffed between two slices of bread. provide iron, magnesium, and zinc.
+Two slices of tomato and a few sweet potato chips could provide more than half the recommended intake of — people 14 years old and older need an average of 700 to 900 micrograms a day.

 3. Thai Pork Lettuce Wraps

 Here's a recipe that plays on Thai cuisine’s marriage of sweet and salty flavors, but in a purely paleo, sugar-free way.
-Microwave for a hot lunch, or enjoy it cold, as you would a meat-based salad.
-Pork is a fatty meat, although the fat content varies by cut.
+Microwave for a hot lunch, or enjoy it cold, as you would a meat-based salad. is a fatty meat, although the fat content varies by cut.
 Be sure to choose a lean cut, which will get you a good amount of protein, as well as vitamin B12, which supports nerve health.